-With this approach to recruiting for qualitative research, it can take weeks or even months to find quality focus group participants.
+With this approach to recruiting for focus groups, it can take weeks or even months to find quality participants.

 For this reason, our focus group company often recommends utilizing online recruitment methods instead.
 But more on that later!

 Step #2: Determine Your Screening Criteria